New Trump administration rules could allow more logging and roadbuilding in the nation’s forests

 “The reality is that the needless red tape has, over time, lowered the expectations of American exceptionalism and excellence.
 And that is backward,” Bernhardt said.

-Goldfuss blasted the CEQ when she spoke at the hearing.
-Removing consideration of cumulative impacts of oil pipelines and other projects “will allow dirty fossil fuel projects to proceed without analyzing how they would pollute over time,” she said.
+Goldfuss criticized the CEQ when she spoke at the hearing.
+Removing consideration of cumulative effects of oil pipelines and other projects “will allow dirty fossil fuel projects to proceed without analyzing how they would pollute over time,” she said.

-Sam Evans, a senior attorney and national forests and parks program leader at the Southern Environmental Law Center, called the new rule’s focus on a 2,800-acre logging project to manage 91 million acres a “Trojan Horse.”
+Sam Evans, a senior attorney and national forests and parks program leader at the Southern Environmental Law Center, called the rule’s focus on a 2,800-acre logging project to manage 91 million acres a “Trojan Horse.”

 Evans emphasized that the authority given to the project can be applied anywhere in the forest system.
 Logging projects out West have less impact than in the eastern Appalachian forest, where ecosystems are more diverse and complicated.